mark-williams/react-calls/README.md

 Added some basic tests for the reducers - will enhance these using *Deep-Freeze* to ensure immutability.

 15 May 2016 - added tests for immutability using Deep-Freeze.

+####Added uiState
+Added an extra state property to indicate where data is being loaded (so we could show, say, a spinner or *loading* message).
+This of course has its own reducer.
+I've added a simple timeout before making the api call to simualte a slow call.